 Solving Graph Problems

-There are many situations when
+As your instructor said in class, there are many situations when

 you'll have to use your knowledge about graphs to solve real-life problems.

 The problem described here is one people in certain businesses

 is included in a memo from your instructor.